ariadng/openapi-ai/README.md

-# OpenAPI LLM Tools
+# OpenAPI AI Agent Tools Generator

-Generate function tools from OpenAPI server that can be used with LLM AI agents.
+Generate function tools from OpenAPI server that can be used with LLM AI agents at runtime.

 ## Project Checklist